whatisnuclear/website/weinberg.md

 # Chapter 15: Could We Have Done Better?
 * The excitement of limitless energy led him:

+  {:.blockquote}
-  > No wonder that I more or less ignored the warnings of the early pessimists --- that nuclear energy was far more difficult than
+  > No wonder that I more or less ignored the warnings of the early pessimists
-  > we young enthusiasts imagined.
+  > --- that nuclear energy was far more difficult than > we young enthusiasts
+  > imagined.

 * 273 - James Conant (Roosevelt's personal contact with Manhattan project) predicted in 1951 that nuclear would fail for Fermi's reasons, and that solar would displace nuclear.
 Notably, Conant also didn't believe for a long time that a chain reaction would ever be possible.